 - On the cluster, you must have admin permissions to install and run the cluster agent extensions.

-- Log in to the Tanzu Mission Control CLI, as described in Log In with the Tanzu Mission Control CLI.
+Download and install the Tanzu Mission Control CLI, as described in Log In with the Tanzu Mission Control CLI.

 - ♦ Run the

 tmc cluster attachcommand with the following flags to register the cluster and generate the YAML.